DorukUlucay/learning-react/README.md

 reactdom,

 ## tools
+* node
 * npm or npx
 * create-react-app

 ## advantages
 * declarative. you describe the final state and react deals with how.
 * very performant because of virtual dom and tree concilation algorithm(more on this later)
-* created and user by facebook. thoroughly production tested.
+* created and used by facebook. thoroughly production tested.

 ## disadvantages
 * state is complicated.